renato-mauro/funtags/README.md

 # <FunTags :)> - Functional Tags

 Create DOM trees from plain vanilla javascript functions.
 No transpilation nor alien languages.
-Just a little bit trick.
+Just a little bit of magic with Proxy Objects.

 ## How it Works (Hello World!)